 VITS Bhubaneswar, Cuttack-Puri Road It is one of the best hotels near Bhubaneswar railway station where you can stay at an affordable price.
 The hotel offers value for money comfort, two dining options and a business centre.

-Museums and Galleries in Bhubaneshwar: The Odisha State Museum has archaeological artefacts, weapons, local arts and crafts as well as insights into the state’s history.
+The Odisha State Museum has archaeological artefacts, weapons, local arts and crafts, and insights into the state's history.
 The SCST Tribal Research and Training Institute Museum has life-size models of various tribal dwellings and stunning dokra (metal casting using the lost wax process) pieces – both ceremonial and functional.
 The Odisha Art Gallery at Forest Park is good for art buffs.
 Other museums include Pathani Samanta Planetarium, Regional Museum of Natural History, Regional Science Center and State Handicrafts Museum.